Roll Call: Follow the votes in Congress in our weekly report

 - Kind D-WI (3rd)

-Stimulus spending: The House has passed the American Rescue Plan Act (H.R.
+Finalizing stimulus bill: The House has agreed to the Senate amendment to the American Rescue Plan Act (H.R.
 1319), sponsored by Rep. John A. Yarmuth, D-Ky.
 The bill would spend $1.9 trillion on various measures, many of them related to COVID-19, including aid for states, an extension of unemployment benefits, education programs, an increased child tax credit, a higher federal minimum wage, and $1,400 payments for most taxpayers.
-Yarmuth said the spending aimed at achieving the goals of “beating the virus, quickly and equitably distributing vaccines, safely reopening schools, delivering immediate relief to working families, and helping cities and states keep essential workers on the job and critical services up and running.”
-A bill opponent, Rep. Jason Smith, R-Mo., said new spending was unnecessary because $1 trillion of COVID-19 stimulus funds were still unspent, and Smith claimed that the bill would wrongly “reward states that severely lock down their citizens and boarded up Main Street.”
-The vote, on Feb.
-26, was 219 yeas to 212 nays.
+Yarmuth said it “helps feed hungry Americans and provides financial support so families can afford health coverage during the greatest health crisis of our lifetimes.”
+An opponent, Rep. Jason Smith, R-Mo., said the bill failed to focus on efforts to bring students back into classrooms and stamp out COVID-19, and instead “ will reward and incentivize further lockdowns” by sending large amounts of money to states suffering from ongoing emergency rule.
+The vote, on March 10, was 220 yeas to 211 nays.
 Yeas:

 - Kind D-WI (3rd)